Telefonica/jwt-bulk-generator/README.md

 # jwt-bulk-generator

 This is a script to generate [JWTs](http://jwt.io/) and store them in a file.
-Each JWT is store in a new line within the file.
+Each JWT is stored in a new line within the file.

 ## Installation